Bishop of Winchester

 The Bishop of Winchester is the diocesan bishop of the Diocese of Winchester in the Church of England.
 The bishop's seat (cathedra) is at Winchester Cathedral in Hampshire.

-The Bishop of Winchester has always held ex officio (except during the period of the Commonwealth until the Restoration of the Monarchy) the office of Prelate of the Most Noble Order of the Garter since its foundation in 1348, and Bishops of Winchester often held the positions of Lord Treasurer and Lord Chancellor ex officio.
-During the Middle Ages, it was one of the wealthiest English sees, and its bishops have included a number of politically prominent Englishmen, notably the 9th century Saint Swithun and medieval magnates including William of Wykeham and Henry of Blois.
+The Bishop of Winchester has always held ex officio the office of Prelate of the Most Noble Order of the Garter since its foundation in 1348. except during the period of the Commonwealth until the Restoration of the Monarchy.
+Bishops of Winchester also often held the positions of Lord Treasurer and Lord Chancellor ex officio.

+During the Middle Ages, the Diocese of Winchester was one of the wealthiest English sees, and its bishops have included a number of politically prominent Englishmen, notably the 9th century Saint Swithun and medieval magnates including William of Wykeham and Henry of Blois.

 The Bishop of Winchester is appointed by the Crown, and is one of five Church of England bishops who sit ex officio among the 26 Lords Spiritual in the House of Lords, regardless of their length of service.
+Philip Mounstephen has been the Bishop of Winchester since 10 October 2023.

 The Diocese of Winchester is one of the oldest and most important in England.
 Originally it was the episcopal see of the kingdom of Wessex or the West Saxons, with its cathedra at Dorchester Cathedral near Oxford under Saints Birinus and Agilbert.
 The cathedral at Dorchester was founded in AD 634 by Birinius, a Roman missionary.
 The see was transferred to Winchester in AD 660.